ystaggl/quartz/content/Remote Desktop Script.md

 LEFT_OFFSET = 1920 #Distance from left of leftmost monitor to RDP window RDP_WAIT = 7 #How long to wait for RDP to start

-TARGET_CLASS = 'TscShellContainerClass' #Class name of RDP Window, don't change
+#Only touch these if you know what you're doing

-STYLE_MOD = -(win32con.WS_CAPTION + win32con.WS_SYSMENU + win32con.WS_BORDER + win32con.WS_SIZEBOX)
+TARGET_CLASS = 'TscShellContainerClass' #Class name of RDP Window

-#These are needed for the winapi function call, but don't actually do anything as they're overriden by the RDP profile
+STYLE_MOD = -(win32con.WS_CAPTION + win32con.WS_SYSMENU + win32con.WS_BORDER + win32con.WS_SIZEBOX) #Style flags corresponding to window border

-WIDTH = 0
+#Tells SetWindowPos to only change position and then apply changes to window styles
-HEIGHT = 0
+uFlags = win32con.SWP_NOSIZE | win32con.SWP_NOZORDER | win32con.SWP_FRAMECHANGED